FDR Control for Online Anomaly Detection: Comparison against competitor

 \item \textbf{Fixed calibration set (Fixed Cal.)}: The $p$-value is estimated using the same calibration set $\lbrace Z_i, i\in[1,n] \rbrace$ for all observations.

 \item \textbf{Sliding Calibration set-$\star$ (Sliding Cal.-$\star$)}: The $p$-value is estimated using a calibration that is a sliding windows containing the $n$ previous true normal data.

-With $h$ the function that select observation that respect $\Hzero$.
-For each $t$ and $i$, $h(t,i)$ gives the $i$-th observation lower than $t$ and that respect $\Hzero$ hypothesis. \item \textbf{Sliding Calibration set (Sliding Cal.)}: The calibration set is a sliding windows containing the $n$ previous estimated normal data.
+With $h$ the function that selects observations that respect $\Hzero$.
+For each $t$ and $i$, $h(t,i)$ returns the $i$-th observation lower than $t$ that satisfies the $\Hzero$ hypothesis. \item \textbf{Sliding Calibration set (Sliding Cal.)}: The calibration set is a sliding windows containing the $n$ previous estimated normal data.